mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 #### Debezium service configuration

 Once the DB is ready to operate with the Debezium connector, you can configure the connector to your needs.
-As mentioned before, the plugin is configured through the file `application.properties` but we went ahead and linked the necessary variables to your environment variables (please refer to the table in the [overview](#overview) section).
+As mentioned before, the service provided by the template is configured through the file `application.properties` but we went ahead and linked the necessary variables to your environment variables (please refer to the table in the [overview](#overview) section).

 :::danger
 Since the connection to a DB2 is always with a specific database instead of a host, more than one database cannot be observed at the same time like in MySQL or Oracle.